rashkov/rashkov.github.io/_posts/2017-11-16-block-scoping-for-javascript-loops.markdown

 title: "...in which our protagonist discovers the great power of ES6 block-scoped variables"
 date:   2017-11-16 15:24:35 -0500
 ---
 The quirks of running console.log from within a Javascript for-loop was one of the first, horrifying discoveries that I made as a newly minted javascript developer.
-I quickly stopped using for-loops anywhere in my code and switched to underscore/lodash's looping constructs.
+I quickly stopped using for-loops anywhere in my code and switched to underscore/lodash's looping constructs -- _.each() and _.map().

 Now with ES6 block scoping, for-loops are safe to use again!
 Let's have a look: